Water for a Hungry World: Innovation in Water and Food Security

 To build more resilient and productive agricultural and food systems, we need to harness the entrepreneurial spirit of farmers, scientists, companies, philanthropists, investors, government agencies and nonprofit organizations that are at the forefront of change.
 The 2019 Water for Food Global Conference spurred conversations that brought together a spectrum of stakeholders who understand that feeding our growing world population requires new approaches to overcome a host of interconnected challenges, such as climate change, water scarcity and pollution, economic disparity, shifting food preferences, food waste, soil degradation, ecosystem threats and competing demands for resources.
 We need a focused commitment to developing sustainable solutions for water and food security, leveraging the skills and experience of a diverse and talented network of stakeholders.
 Collaboration ignites innovation.

-2020 Water for Food Global Conference
+2021 Water for Food Global Forum

 This fall, DWFI will host a virtual seminar series, featuring leaders in a variety of topics focused on advancing water and food security, in engaging and interactive online sessions.